-The following are conforming amendments to other ISAs (UK) as a result of the approval of ISA (UK) 540 (Revised December 2018).
-These amendments will become effective at the same time as ISA (UK) 540 (Revised December 2018) and are shown with marked changes from the latest published versions of the ISAs (UK).
+These proposed conforming and consequential amendments to ISAs (UK) relate to proposed ISA (UK) 540 (Revised XXX 2018) and will become effective at the same time.
+They are based on the amendments to the underlying international standards which were approved by the International Auditing and Assurance Standards Board (IAASB) in June 2018 when it approved ISA 540 (Revised).
+ISA 540 (Revised), and the amendments to other ISAs, are subject to approval of the due process by the Public Interest Oversight Board (PIOB) in September 2018.
+The proposed amendments to ISAs (UK) are shown with marked changes from the latest published versions of the ISAs (UK).
 The footnote numbers within these amendments as presented here do not align with the ISAs (UK) that are amended, and reference should be made to those ISAs (UK).